Caitlin Thomas: Life with Dylan Thomas

-Caitlin Macnamara was introduced to Dylan Thomas in a pub, either the Wheatsheaf or the Fitzroy, in Fitzrovia, London, in 1936 by Augustus John.
+Caitlin Macnamara was introduced to Dylan Thomas in the Wheatsheaf pub in Fitzrovia, London, in 1936 by Augustus John.
 She and Dylan bonded immediately, and that summer he travelled to Laugharne in Wales where Caitlin and John were staying at Castle House where Richard Hughes lived.
 Dylan arrived with a friend, Fred Janes, and after the four travelled to Fishguard to view a painting exhibition, Dylan became drunk and jealous and started an argument with John.
 John punched Dylan and drove back to Laugharne with Macnamara.
 By the end of 1936, Caitlin and Dylan Thomas had begun a relationship through correspondence.
 By 21 April 1937, the couple were together in London, and, on 11 July 1937, they were married in Penzance, Cornwall.

 Dylan and Caitlin at Brown’s Hotel, Laugharne in 1938.
 Taken by their Blashford friend, the photographer and artist Nora Summers.

 After a period in Blashford, Hampshire with Caitlin's mother, they eventually settled in a rented cottage in Gosport Street, Laugharne, in the spring of 1938, before moving into 'Sea View' a couple of months later.
 They left 'Sea View' in July 1940 and then led a peripatetic lifestyle; over the next few years, they lived in Hampshire (again), Wiltshire, Chelsea, Bishopton, Talsarn, New Quay, Blaencwm (Llansteffan), Oxford and Italy, before returning from Italy to South Leigh in Oxfordshire in September 1947.
 In May 1949, the Thomases moved into The Boat House, which had come on the market for £3000, and was purchased by Margaret Taylor, one of Dylan's benefactors, and wife of the historian A. J. P. Taylor.

 Caitlin Thomas had three children by Dylan, Llewelyn Edouard (1939–2000), Aeronwy Thomas-Ellis (1943–2009) and Colm Garan Hart (1949–2012).

 Although Dylan tried to portray himself as a bohemian character, it was Caitlin who was the true rebel.
 Vera Philips, a childhood friend of Dylan from Swansea, recalled "Dylan had the proper Welsh background, ...
 He was brought up like me, worrying "What will the neighbours think?"
 Whereas Caitlin didn't care a bugger what anyone thought."